oscar-bender-stone/honors-thesis/source/2_foundations.typ

 directly, but these theories have two problems.
 First, defining first-order logic, is tedious, specifically free and bound variables.
 Second, recursively enumerable functions are _encoded_ into the theory, rather than being first class citizens.
-Type theories face the opposite problem: partial functions are secondary and are awkward to define.
-Under the Curry Howard correspondence, which interprets proofs as programs, non-terminating functions translate into proofs of inconsistency.
-Moreover, in more expressive type theories, like those with dependent types, proof checking has extreme complexities.
+Computable functions are more naturally expressed in type theories, but partial functions are secondary and are awkward to define.
+By interpreting proofs as programs, under the Curry Howard correspondence, non-terminating functions translate into proofs of inconsistency.
+Moreover, in more expressive type theories, like those with dependent types, proof checking has an extreme time complexity.

-Our solution to these issues is to build on Solomon's framework.
+Our solution to these issues is to build on Solomon's framework on explicit mathematics @solomon_logic.
+His work builds on two key ideas.
+First, separating partial functions from proofs is useful.
+Second, presenting a theory of computable functions is simpler with combinatory logic, which was specifically developed to remove involved calculations with variables.
+We will start with a theory equi-consistent to $PA$ and augment this approach further further by using combinatory logic in _both_ levels.

 #let step = math.attach(math.arrow.r, br: $1$)